sudarshansb143/Data_Science_Projects/README.md

 ### 🏠
-_The Repo ❤️ Data Sciene and machine learning projects ❤️ is designed to provide the basis functionality of the machine learning models which can be scaled to create the real world applications using the web framewokrs.
-The repo consist of the several kind of code like Analaysis, Modeling and evaluation of model using third party API _
+_❤️Data Sciene and machine learning projects ❤️ is designed to provide the basis functionality of the machine learning models which can be scaled to create the real world applications using the web framewokrs.
+The repo consist of the several kind of code like Analaysis, Modeling and evaluation of model using third party API_

 ### ✨